jhusain/compositional-functions/README.md

     return fetchJSON('/stockPrice?' + symbol);
 }
 ```

-Let's refactor the Promise example in the previous section to use Tasks instead.
-First we use fetchJSON to rewrite the getStockSymbol and getStockPrice methods to use Tasks instead of Promises.
-Now we can simply change the composition function to refactor getStockPriceByName to emit Tasks instead of Promises.
+Now we can getStockPriceByName to emit Tasks instead of Promises by changing the composition function from 'async' to 'task'.

 ```JavaScript
 // ...continued